 Wireless devices are broken up into two categories: District-Owned Devices and Personal Devices.
 In this article, Personal Devices are those not-purchased or owned by the District.

 Wireless connectivity for district-owned devices, including Windows laptops, Chromebooks, Macbooks and iPads, is maintained by the Technology department.
-All District owned devices are configured to connect to a wireless network.
+All District owned devices are configured to self-connect to a wireless network.

 - Unimaged-Windows devices = BSD-PKI

 - 2021 SY Imaged Windows, Apple, & Chromebook = BSD-Devices

-Changing or editing the auto-connect network on your device (Besides the BSD-Guest) while on any Boise Schools campus may render your device unusable until IT staff can reconfigure.
+Changing or editing the auto-connect network on your device (Besides the BSD-Guest) while on any Boise Schools campus may render your assigned district-owned device unusable until IT staff can restore those settings.

 If any district-owned device is not connecting to the appropriate wireless, please submit a help desk ticket or call help desk 208-854-6670.

 The BSD-Guest wireless network is for personal devices for both staff, guests and the general public.
 No password is required to connect.